nypeach/garden_journal/PROMPT.md

 ### Updating Plant Summary:

 When filling out daily entry form:
-- After entering plant observation, current summary is displayed in editable field
+- After selecting plant, current summary is displayed in editable textarea
 - Edit as needed (keep, update, or append)
 - New summary saved to plant record on submit

 ---

-## 🐛 KNOWN ISSUES / NOTES
+## 🛠️ KNOWN ISSUES / NOTES

 1. **ChatGPT data has errors:** The Garden_Log_Oct8–Nov9.html file has some incorrect timestamps and data.
 Need to manually validate against actual photos and PDF conversations.

 2. **Photo size:** Original photos too large for git (excluded in .gitignore).
-Need compression script before committing photos.
+Compression happens in web form before saving to repo.

 3. **Print CSS removed:** User prefers Print Friendly & PDF browser plugin for page break control instead of embedded CSS.